michaelwest/michaelwest.github.io/notes/briefs.md

-# Brief notes on books, articles and podcasts
+# Notes and Quotes from books, articles and podcasts

 ## Cognitive Surplus
 _Clay Shirky_